wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 1. Navigate to your <strong>Projects</strong> folder and drag it to the Finder's left Navigatin pane, for easy access.

-1. On the Touchpad, spread 4 finger together at the same time to see that Powershell has been installed as well.
+1. On the Mac's Touchpad, spread 4 finger together at the same time to see that Powershell has been installed as well.

    ![vs-mac-icons-413x105-5443](https://user-images.githubusercontent.com/300046/56381960-7a569880-61d3-11e9-96ff-c44baa1c35e1.jpg)
    <br />